dmlc/dgl/examples/pytorch/rgcn/experimental/README.md

 ```

 Below we assume the user account is `ubuntu` and we create a directory of `workspace` in the home directory.
-Then create a folder for sharing and (optional) remove all restrictions
 ```bash
 sudo mkdir -p /home/ubuntu/workspace
 # Change ownership and remove restrictions